activeprospect/leadconduit-integration-custom/README.md

 ## Form POST

-The Form POST integration performs and HTTP POST with a URL encoded request body.
+The Form POST integration performs an HTTP POST with a URL encoded request body.
 The body of the request is formed using `form_field.*` mappings.
 The mapping value is the HTTP parameter name.
 Parameter names that end in `.<digit>` (i.e. `.0` or `.1`) will be treated as an array element.